bkrabach/recipe-executor/recipes/recipe_executor/components/main/main_spec.md

 - Support additional command-line arguments for features like selecting a specific execution model or verbosity level for logging.
 - Possibly allow Main to accept recipes in other formats or from other sources (e.g., via URL or stdin) in the future, with minimal changes.
 - Integration with a higher-level CLI framework or packaging (for instance, making `recipe-executor` an installable CLI command, which is already partially done via the `pyproject.toml` script entry).
+- Support for concurrent recipe execution with progress tracking
+- Advanced asyncio features like custom event loop policies or timeouts for the entire execution
 - Additional error codes for different failure modes (though currently all failures are generalized to exit code 1 for simplicity).